EngZena/fruits-store-admin-portal/README.md

   + Create a shared file for colors in the project.
   + All icons are from the Material Library.
   + Handle errors globally using http interceptor.
+  + Use the date-time picker and customize its style.
   + Shared components
     + dialog component
      + get content as template from parent component.